 Addressing a variety of cosmetic and functional problems, this specialized branch of dentistry deals with straightening teeth and altering bone growth.
-Through the use of specially designed and fitted appliances, constant gentle pressure is put on the teeth, causing them to move into a desired position.
+Through the use of specially designed and fitted appliances, constant gentle pressure is put on the teeth, causing them to move into the desired position.
 Now adults and children can benefit from new advances in orthodontic treatment.
 Your total cosmetic care may include a combination of orthodontics and cosmetic restoration treatment.
 Our goal is to recommend the best possible treatment for your unique cosmetic and functional needs.

-A porcelain veneer is indicated when a portion of the front surface of the tooth needs a“face lift.”
+A porcelain veneer is indicated when a portion of the front surface of the tooth needs a“facelift.”
 Similar to composite bonding, veneers are attached directly to the existing tooth structure.
 We treat the surface of the tooth with a special conditioner to prepare it to receive the veneer.
 A tooth-colored liquid bonding material is then applied to the tooth surface, to help the veneer adhere.

 Veneers are also used to cover stains and close spaces between teeth.